Vytek/LSky/README.md

 Asset Store: https://www.assetstore.unity3d.com/en/#!/content/71422

-Notice: There will be new features for this asset, new updates will be to solve existing problems, sorry.
+Notice: There will be no new features for this asset, new updates will be to solve existing problems, sorry.